ansonl/ansonl.github.io/_posts/2023-03-20-generic-filament-runout-sensor-adapter-ultimaker.md

   ![filament runout sensor pinout](/wp-content/uploads/2023/03/filament-runout-sensor-3-pinout.jpg)

-  I created a board that minimizes wiring and uses adjacent pins on the Ultimainboard.
+  I created a adapter board for this style of filament runout sensor that minimizes wiring and uses adjacent pins on the Ultimainboard.

   ![filament runout sensor pinout](/wp-content/uploads/2023/03/ultimaker-filament-runout-schematic.png)